EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/07-Provision-And-Deploy.md

         - **Enter a new environment name**: Enter a value, such as `dev`.
         - The environment for the `azd up` command ensures configuration files, environment variables, and resources are provisioned and deployed correctly.
-        - Should you need to delete the `azd` environment, locate and delete the `.azure` folder at the root of the project in the VS Code Explorer.
         - **Select an Azure Subscription to use**: Select the Azure subscription you are using for this workshop using the up and down arrow keys.
         - **Select two Azure locations to use**: Ensure both selected regions are same.
             - Select the Azure region into which resources should be deployed using the up and down arrow keys.